São Paulo Metro: Rolling stock

 The first cars started operating in 1974, the same year the company's commercial activities were initiated.
-This model was named Series 100, whose cars received the numbers of 1001 to 1306 (51 trains of 6 cars each).
+This model was named A Stock, whose cars received the numbers of 1001 to 1306 (51 trains of 6 cars each).
 They were designed in United States by the Budd Company, and the national rolling stock manufacturer Mafersa did the final assembly.
 The model was based on the Class A trains from the Bay Area Rapid Transit system, even using the same Westinghouse 1460 series chopper traction controls, and was to be used along the north–south line, now known as Line 1 - Blue.
 The initially they operated with two car trains with cars added as demand increased, up to a maximum of six cars.
 All of them have a pair of electric motors and a cab.

 Today, this stock is known as "A stock".
 The entire "A stock" was planned to be phased out by the beginning of 2015, as the recent modernization processes saw them being converted into two different stocks: I and J. The last A stock train was withdrawn from service in February 2018.

 To reduce the manufacturing costs, the Cobrasma company decided to provide, for the East-West Line, now Line 3.
 Trains had cabs only and made use of more advanced ventilation and maintenance systems.
 This stock was known by the name of "C".
 The batch of trains designed for this line were produced by two different national companies, Cobrasma and Mafersa (whose trains got named as "D").
 The trains entered service between 1984 and 1986 on Line 3 and remained there for their entire service lives, although in their final years, some of the D stock trains were transferred to Line 1 where they ran with the older A stock trains.

 The only difference between the two is the front mask and some structural framework.
 Their original technical nomenclature was 300.
 According to it, the C stock was numbered from 301 (C01) to 325 (C25), and the D stock had trains numbered from 326 (D26) to 347 (D47).
 The C stock trains were already refurbished as K stock and the D stock was refurbished and created the L cars.
 The refurbishment program for the entire stock of A, C and D trains was completed in 2018.

 Today the rolling stock of the São Paulo Metro consists of 11 stocks, 232 trains and 1,419 cars and it is divided as follows: